 Related: For those who play archery, read our Morrell Supreme Range Field Point Bag Archery Target review

 Also included is a scope, a set of rail mounts, and a hex key.
 Once the scope is attached you’ll need to “right” it to get the M99 to fire straight.
+This is similar to the scope that you’d see on something like the M4 tactical crossbow.
 It will take some trial and error, though with some patience, which you’ll of course need to have when loading the cartridge, it’s possible, though tedious.

 But before you fire the trigger, you’ll need to cock the gun, and thus place a BB in the chamber.
 After all, it’s not an air cartridge based system, which is both good and bad.
 Good, because you’ll never have to keep buying those expensive CO2 cartridges.
 Bad, because the slider is damn heavy on this gun and if yours anything like mine, you’ll be wondering if it needs to be oiled up or if it is going to break after heavy use.

 Related: In case you want to try a different hobby, read the Unicorn Eclipse Board Ultra Segmentation review

 That said I’ve yet to have a significant problem.
 I still haven’t managed to get the Snow Wolf M99 Airsoft Spring Sniper Gun Rifle to fire completely straight.
 The reason?
 I don’t have the patience to make minute adjustments to the scope and nor can I see where or how far the BB is traveling.
 So how do I know it’s not firing completely straight?
 I’m not hitting my target.